- Dangerous Drugs / Products

 Contact a Glen Lerner gadolinium-agent attorney as soon as possible if you or a loved one is diagnosed with NSF in order to ensure that your legal rights are protected.
 One of our experienced gadolinium class action lawsuit attorneys will answer your questions and help you determine if you or a loved one may be entitled to compensation for any injuries suffered as a result of a GBCA.
 Call 1 (800) GET-GLEN today to schedule a no obligation, free consultation.

-Glen Lerner Injury Attorneys is one of the largest personal injury law firms in the country with nationwide offices located in Nevada, Arizona, Minnesota, Louisiana, Illinois and Florida.
+Glen Lerner Injury Attorneys is one of the largest personal injury law firms in the country with nationwide offices located in Nevada, Arizona, Indiana, and Illinois.
 Our attorneys are experienced at going up against large corporate pharmaceutical giants and are able to handle personal injury cases and class action medical and product liability class action claims.

 We have settled or tried to verdict over 75 cases in excess of a million dollars in the last decade alone.
 Don’t wait!
 Call 1 (800) GET-GLEN to schedule a free consultation with one of our gadolinium-based contrast agent attorneys today.
 We are ready to fight for you!